johbrust/simulink_gym/Readme.md

 python setup.py develop
 ```

+## MATLAB Engine for Python

+A MATLAB instance is needed to run the Simulink models.
+MATLAB provides an installable Python module (`matlab.engine`) to interact with a background MATLAB instance.
+The installation instructions for the MATLAB module can be found [here](https://de.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

 ## Preparing the Simulink Model

 In order to use a Simulink model with this wrapper the model has to be prepared.